 - The accumulation of 120 or more credits, without meeting requirements and standards set out in this policy and by departments, colleges, and campuses, does not entitle a student to a degree.

-- Requirements regarding breadth of study (i.e., liberal education requirements) and other campus-wide graduation standards must be approved by the faculty governing body for that campus.
+- Requirements regarding breadth of study (i.e., liberal or general education requirements) and other campus-wide graduation standards must be approved by the faculty governing body for that campus.

 - Limits on use of S/N grades (see Administrative Policy: Grading and Transcripts for definitions of S and N).